Best mini amps 2026: tiny amps for powerful tones

 The Micro Dark is the mini amp to beat when it comes to tiny amp heads.
 Other manufacturers have created their own microscopic heads to combat Orange’s Micro range - comprising the Micro Dark and Micro Terror - but they haven’t caught on in the same way.

 True simplicity is where the Micro Dark excels.
 A simple 3-knob setup gives a surprising amount of tonal control for the 20W of hybrid power—yes, the Micro Dark has a real ECC83 (12AX7) vacuum tube in the preamp.
-When compared to the extremely clever and powerful digital options on the mini-amp-market, the Micro Dark may feel a touch simple, coming without many bells and whistles.
+When compared to the extremely clever and powerful digital options on the mini-amp market, the Micro Dark may feel a touch simple, coming without many bells and whistles.

-Best for simplicity
+Best for bass

-5. Blackstar Fly 3 Charge
+5. Blackstar Fly 3 Bass

 Our expert review: